Yes, There Are Asset & Income Protection Strategies to Help

 Long Term Care and You: Ensuring Your Loved One Gets the Care They Deserve During Tough Economic Times

 The decision to move a loved one into a nursing home, long term care residence or bringing someone into the house to provide needed health services and assistance is emotional for everyone.
-Life has changed or is changing all around the person and the family and nothing can seemingly be done to stop the decline.
-Individuals play out numerous “what if’s” and ideas in their head before they make a decision.
+Life has changed or is changing for everyone involved and fear of the unknown becomes overwhelming.
+Individuals play out numerous “what if’s” in their head and talk to friends, neighbors and others grasping for what to do before they make a decision.
 This is common and very understandable, I know.
 I see hundreds of new families each year.
-Diseases such as Alzheimer’s, Dementia, ALS, stroke, Parkinson’s, Huntington’s, and many others affect our loved ones as they get older.
-Many times, despite a wish to stay at home, we find it to be in the best interest of a loved one to place them in secure daily assistance facility that can better care for them.
+A diagnosis of Alzheimer’s, Dementia, ALS, stroke, Parkinson’s, Huntington’s, and many others affect our loved ones as they get older.
+Many times, despite a wish to stay at home, we find it is in the best interest of a loved one to place them in a secure daily assistance facility that can better care for them.

-Choosing the proper care facility or assisted living residence is also stressful.
-Many individuals and their families are not familiar with a nursing home or any type of professional care residence.
-Individuals and their families know the importance of a facility that can provide quality care, with a convenient location, that suits their finances appropriately, but don’t know where to turn.
+Choosing the proper care facility is also stressful.
+Many individuals and their families are not familiar with a nursing home or any type of professional care residence like assisted living.
+Individuals and their families know the importance of selecting a facility that can provide quality care, with a convenient location, that suits their finances but don’t know where to turn.
 What can they afford?
 How long before the care starts to eat away or destroys a lifetime of income and savings?
 Will the government help at all or will everything ($) be lost?
-Fortunately, Fredrick P. Niemann, a trusted and experienced Elder Law and Elder Care Attorney with over 40 years of diverse legal experience, and his team at Hanlon Niemann & Wright are here to help.
+Fortunately, Fredrick P. Niemann, a trusted and experienced Elder Law and Elder Care Medicaid Attorney with over 40 years of diverse legal experience, and his team at Hanlon Niemann & Wright are here to help.

 – Carol Graham